Your Most Important Marketing Tool

 Tag Archives: career counselor NY

 Today’s business environment is fraught with uncertainties and unpredictability.
 Downsizing, layoffs, and corporate restructuring have reshaped the career landscape.
 And because of this we are all faced with new challenges and decisions.
-Here are some steps to follow during 2013:
+Here are some steps to follow:

 This changing world has presented an opportunity for reassessment of our purpose and life’s meaning.
 An opportunity for transformation and rebuilding.
 It forces us to ask important questions: What are my priorities?
 What do I consider important?
 What gives me personal fulfillment?
 What does success mean to me and how do I get there?